ruyianry/gda-dar/README.md

 </div>

 ## 📮 News
+- Dec.
+2024: We released the code.
 - Oct.
-2024: We will release the code in due time.
+2024: Our paper is accepted at NeurIPS 2025.
+We will release the code in due time.
 Stay tuned!

 ## 🔝 Citation
 If you find our work useful for your research, kindly consider citing our paper: